Jacob Stallings Player Props: Marlins vs. Orioles

 Orioles Pitching Rankings

+- The pitching staff for the Orioles has a collective 9.2 K/9, the eighth-best in MLB.

-- The Orioles have a 4.15 team ERA that ranks 16th across all MLB pitching staffs.
+- The Orioles have a 4.14 team ERA that ranks 16th among all MLB pitching staffs.

-- Kremer (9-4 with a 4.78 ERA and 92 strikeouts in 98 2/3 innings pitched) aims for his 10th victory when he makes the start for the Orioles, his 19th of the season.
+- Bradish gets the start for the Orioles, his 17th of the season.
+He is 5-4 with a 3.32 ERA and 79 strikeouts in 84 2/3 innings pitched.

-- The right-hander last appeared on Wednesday, July 5 against the New York Yankees, when he threw seven innings, allowing one earned run while giving up four hits.
+- His most recent appearance came on Thursday, July 6 against the New York Yankees, when the right-hander tossed six scoreless innings while allowing three hits.

+- The 26-year-old has an ERA of 3.32, with 8.5 strikeouts per nine innings, in 16 games this season.
+Opponents have a .241 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.